isl-org/OpenBot/body/lite/README.md

 # OpenBot for Education

-William Tan has developed a [curriculum](#curriculum) for economical and scalable AI and robotics education around the OpenBot software stack.
+ITE's eSpace has developed a [curriculum](#curriculum) for economical and scalable AI and robotics education around the OpenBot software stack.
 It comes in the form of [step-by-step YouTube videos](#step-by-step-video-guides) which guides you through the assembly of the [OpenBot Lite](#openbot-lite-arduino), installing the necessary software, using the person following and training and deploying your own autonomous driving policy.

 ## OpenBot Lite

 OpenBot Lite is a smaller and simplified variant of the OpenBot DIY version.
-This minimalist version was developed by William Tan to leverage the great potential of the OpenBot software stack for economical and scalable AI and robotics education.
+This minimalist version was developed by ITE's eSpace to leverage the great potential of the OpenBot software stack for economical and scalable AI and robotics education.
 OpenBot Lite supports either a [micro:bit](https://microbit.org/) (+ propriotary IO board) or Ardunio Nano.
+The image below shows the micro:bit variant on the left and the Arduino variant on the right.

 <p float="left">
   <img src="../../docs/images/openbot_lite.jpg" width="480px" />